 My Nana loved having a lamb cake.
 They were so cute on the table!
 The thing is, no one had the guts to cut into it.
 Every year she would pull the lamb cake out the freezer in hopes it would get eaten, and it would go back into the freezer for the following Easter!

-Every several years Easter would fall on my birthday.
+Every so often Easter would fall on my birthday.
 Those were the best years.
 To get to celebrate your birthday ON your birthday?
 Loved it!
 After we moved to southern IL my birthday fell on Easter.
 We drove the four hours north, I needed to spend the time with my family.